 You may have another computerized concussion test after a concussion.
 Depending on your performance on the computerized test and comparison to baseline testing (if available), you may repeat the test several times for up to a few weeks.

 You may have a physical examination and testing to check for problems with balance, which may indicate a concussion.
 The computerized or pencil-and-paper concussion tests check for problems with thinking and memory.
 You may be tested to determine how quickly you can answer a question or solve a problem, your ability to remember things, and how well you can concentrate and pay attention.

 Concussion tests are one of the tools to help doctors determine when your brain function has returned to normal.
 Doctors may use this along with other tests to decide when you may be able to safely resume normal activities.

 Returning to play

-If tests show your brain function has returned to normal, but you're still experiencing symptoms from your concussion, then doctors will advise you not to return to sports until your symptoms are gone.
+If tests show that your brain function has returned to normal but you're still experiencing symptoms of your concussion, then doctors will advise you not to return to sports until your symptoms are gone.
 Although many concussions resolve quickly, some athletes may experience symptoms for weeks, months or longer.

-Doctors will also review your history and symptoms and perform a neurologic examination to test your balance and other brain functions.
-If your concussion symptoms do not resolve and persist, a doctor trained in brain and mental health conditions (neuropsychologist) may perform more-detailed testing to further assess changes in brain function.
+Doctors will also review your history and symptoms and perform a neurological examination to test your balance and other brain functions.
+If your concussion symptoms do not resolve, a doctor trained in brain and mental health conditions (neuropsychologist) may perform more-detailed testing to further assess changes in brain function.